mercadopago/sdk-js/docs/bricks/README.md

 | [`Wallet`](./wallet.md)                           |
 | [`Brand`](./brand.md)                             |

-> Note: The Wallet Brick is currently in a migrations proccess, if you are developing for the countries Argentina, Brazil, Mexico, Colombia, Uruguay and Peru, please go to [`Wallet (Legacy)`](./legacy/wallet.md)
+> Note: The Wallet Brick is currently in a migrations proccess, if you are developing for the countries Argentina or Brazil, please go to [`Wallet (Legacy)`](./legacy/wallet.md)